Destin Boating Under The Influence Defense Attorneys

 Penalties for BUI in Destin

 The penalties for a BUI charge are very similar to the ones for a DUI.

 If this is your first or second offense, BUI is a first degree misdemeanor offense.
 The potential punishment ranges from 6 to 9 months in jail and up to a $1,000.00 fine.
 If convicted, you will also be required to serve probation, complete community service hours, attend alcohol awareness classes, and have your boat impounded.

 If you are accused of Boating Under The Influence that resulted in an accident that caused serious bodily injury, you will be charged with a felony BUI offense punishable by up to 5 years in prison.

 At Crab Island and other popular boating spots in and around Destin, the Fish and Wildlife and Coast Guard set up mobile stations for breath testing.
 From there, suspects will be transported to the county jail.

 Through years of experience defending DUI cases, we have learned how to successfully analyze and attack breath tests.
 If the breath machine wasn’t inspected, calibrated, or maintained properly, we will file a motion to suppress to have the breath test result in your case thrown out.

 Similar to a DUI, Florida law requires any boater to submit to breath, blood, or urine testing of their blood alcohol content if they have been lawfully arrested for BUI.
 One key difference between BUI and DUI is that a refusal in a BUI will NOT result in a suspension of your driver’s license.
 The penalty for a refusal to submit to breath, blood, or urine testing in a BUI case in Destin is a civil penalty of $500.00.
 This penalty is in addition to any other fines or court costs imposed by the court.

 Defending a Destin BUI Case

-The key is having the right attorney who knows what to look for and how to leverage any mistakes made by the officers to your benefit.
+The key is having the right BUI defense teams who knows what to look for and how to leverage any mistakes made by the officers to your benefit.